Chenaah/metamachine/README.md

 A simulation framework for modular robots, designed to accelerate research in robot learning and evolutionary robotics.

+**🚧 This is an MVP (Minimum Viable Product) under active development.
+More features and modular robot architectures will be added continuously.**

 ## Overview

 MetaMachine is a simulation framework for modular robotic systems.
 Currently featuring a **MuJoCo-based modular legs** implementation based on my [recent work](https://arxiv.org/abs/2505.00784) on reconfigurable legged metamachines, this framework will expand to support diverse modular robot architectures using various simulation backends throughout my PhD research.